NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	newSeed string
+	NewSeed Phrase (string)
 }
 ```
-'newSeed' is the new seed that will be used as the seed for generating new addresses.
+'NewSeed' is the new seed that will be used as the seed for generating new addresses.

 #### /wallet/siacoins [PUT]